Gentlemen & Players: Background

 Harris has stated that some of the inspiration for Gentlemen & Players came from her own experience.
 Raised in a family of teachers, she was "immersed in stories of school life" from an early age.
 She began her teaching career in a mixed comprehensive school and then taught at the independent, all-boys' Leeds Grammar School for 12 years.
 Harris compared the school to the castle in Mervyn Peake's Gormenghast and cited her form room in the Bell Tower, the compulsory Latin lessons, the academic robes worn in lessons and the absence of political correctness.
 Many of the details of the buildings and school traditions described in the book are inspired by her time at Leeds Grammar School, but none of the incidents are taken directly from real life.
 In addition to Gormenghast, Harris was inspired by the Molesworth novels by Geoffrey Willans and Ronald Searle.

 Structure

-Gentleman & Players uses a dual-narrative technique, with two first-person narrators.
+Gentlemen & Players uses a dual-narrative technique, with two first-person narrators.
 One is Roy Straitley, the Latin teacher at St. Oswald's.
 The other narrator's identity as an adult remains undisclosed until the end of the novel, although they are identified in flashbacks as the child of John Snyde, the St. Oswald's caretaker.
 The story takes the form of a chess match between the two protagonists, with Straitley's chapters marked with the image of a White King, and his opponent's, a Black Pawn.
 The novel is divided into sections with chess-related titles, beginning with "Pawn".
 Both narrators use flashbacks to tell the story of the Black Pawn's growing obsession with St. Oswald's, and the events that precipitate his revenge.